Our Team

 Dominica, HK born and bred, is a keen supporter of the arts, education, and philanthropic causes in Hong Kong and in the United Kingdom for many years.
 She currently works on projects focusing on art, culture, education, disabilities and dementia, helping to network bringing together fruitful collaborations and ventures.

-Dominica was the Chairman of the Board of Governors of the Hong Kong Arts Centre since 2018.
+Dominica was the Chairman of the Board of Governors of the Hong Kong Arts Centre 2018-2024.
 She also sits on the Culture Commission set up by the Government of the Hong Kong SAR.

 From Charities, NGOs to Education bodies, she has helped with branding, outreach, networking, and fundraising projects.